 - Support for what is known in Mobile IPv4 as "Route Optimization" [21] is now built in as a fundamental part of the protocol, rather than being added on as an optional set of extensions that may not be supported by all nodes as in Mobile IPv4.
 This integration of Route Optimization functionality allows direct routing from any correspondent node to any mobile node, without needing to pass through the mobile node's home network and be forwarded by its home agent, and thus eliminates the problem of "triangle routing" present in the base Mobile IPv4 protocol [19].
 The Mobile IPv4 "registration" functionality and the Mobile IPv4 Route Optimization functionality are performed by a single protocol rather than two separate (and different) protocols. - Support is also integrated into Mobile IPv6 -- and into IPv6 itself -- for allowing mobile nodes and Mobile IP to coexist efficiently with routers that perform "ingress filtering" [7].
 A mobile node now uses its care-of address as the Source Address in the IP header of packets it sends, allowing the packets to pass normally through ingress filtering routers.
 The home address of the mobile node is carried in the packet in a Home Address destination option, allowing the use of the care-of address in the packet to be transparent above the IP layer.
-The ability to correctly process a Home Address option in a received packet is required in all IPv6 nodes, whether mobile nor stationary, whether host or router. - The use of the care-of address as the Source Address in each packet's IP header also simplifies routing of multicast packets sent by a mobile node.
+The ability to correctly process a Home Address option in a received packet is required in all IPv6 nodes, whether mobile nor stationary, whether host or router. - The use of IPv6 destination options allows all Mobile IPv6 control traffic to be piggybacked on any existing IPv6 packets, whereas in Mobile IPv4 and its Route Optimization extensions, separate UDP packets were required for each control message. - The use of the care-of address as the Source Address in each packet's IP header also simplifies routing of multicast packets sent by a mobile node.
 With Mobile IPv4, the mobile node had to tunnel multicast packets to its home agent in order to transparently use its home address as the source of the multicast packets.
 With Mobile IPv6, the use of the Home Address option allows the home address to be used but still be compatible with multicast routing that is based in part on the packet's Source Address.